 Sowing generously.
 9:6-15

 In chapters 8 and 9 Paul tackles the issue of the collection for the poor "saints" (Jewish believers) in Jerusalem.
-There was obviously a practical need in the Jerusalem church, but Paul also wanted the Gentile believers to fulfill prophecy by contributing to the needs of the Jewish believers.
-When you see Gentiles bearing gifts to Jews, then you know that the Kingdom of God has come close to you.
+There was obviously a practical need in the Jerusalem church, but Paul was also looking toward the fulfillment of prophecy - when you see Gentiles bearing gifts to Jews, then you know that the kingdom of God has come close to you.
 The collection is also mentioned in Rom.15:25-32, 1Cor.16:1-4, cf. Gal.2:10.
-Having covered the specifics, Paul encourages his readers (in general terms) to show liberality, v6-15.
+Having covered the specifics, Paul encourages his readers to show liberality, v6-15.

 v6.
-Paul quotes a proverb, one obviously in common usage at the time.
+Paul quotes a proverb, one obviously in common use at the time.
 All things being equal, the size of the harvest depends on the quantity of seed sown.

 v7.
-The application of the proverb is as follows: a believer should give liberally in line with the abundant generosity shaped in the inner being by the Spirit of Christ.
+So, a believer should give liberally.
 Giving should be driven by a conviction of the heart rather than the approval or demand of others.
 God "loves" (in the sense of approves, for God even "loves" the selfish sinner) "a cheerful giver", cf. Prov.22:8.

 v8.
 Paul outlines an interesting Biblical principle in this verse.
-The believer who uses their resources in line with the impelling generosity of the indwelling Spirit of Christ, will be entrusted with greater resources ("make all grace abound") for service.
-"Give us this day our daily bread", is most likely a prayer for resources (time, talent and tinkle) toward realizing the Kingdom.
+The believer who intends to use their resources in line with the impelling generosity of the indwelling Spirit of Christ, will be entrusted with greater resources ("make all grace abound") for service.
+The line in the Lord's prayer, "give us this day our daily bread", may well be a prayer for resources toward realizing the kingdom of God.

 v10.
 The Lord who supplies seed for the sower will give to the faithful believer "increasing surplus for service", Goudge.
 "God is the supplier of all good things; he will prosper your work and thereby make it possible for you to express your right standing before God", C.K.
 Barrett.

 v11.
-Paul restates the thought of v10, but without the Old Testament illusions.
-The generosity of a justified person results in "thanksgiving" to God, who is the provider of the resources in the first place.
+The generosity of a believer results in "thanksgiving" to God, the one who gave the resources in the first place.